CIT82/angelb-pri/lectures/webdev2024.md

 - **Paragraphs**: Define blocks of text.
 - **Links**: Allow navigation to other pages or resources.
 - **Images**: Enhance the webpage visually.

+ ### CSS: Making It Look Good
+CSS is all about style.
+It makes websites look nice and work right on different devices.
+It can make things move on the page in a smooth way, too.

+### JavaScript: The Magic Behind Web Applications
+JavaScript lets users interact with the page.
+It can:
+- **Make pages react to what you do**: Like popping up messages or perhaps a simple animation.
+- **Check your form info**: Before sending it off, making sure everything is filled out right.
+- **Asynchronous Data Fetching**: Fetching data in the background so you can keep using the site without waiting for it to reload.

+# Package Managers

+## Overview
+Package managers are essential for tracking changes and managing software libraries:

+- **GIT**: Tracks changes, supports collaboration, and allows reverting to earlier versions.
+- **GitHub**: Hosts Git repositories for easier access and collaboration.

+## Key Tools
+Key tools that streamline web development:

+- **NPM & Yarn**: Manage libraries and dependencies.
+- **Bootstrap**: Provides ready-to-use components and grids.
+- **SASS**: Enhances CSS with advanced styling capabilities.

+## Dynamic Web Apps
+Tools for faster UI development:

+- **Tailwind CSS**: Uses a utility-first approach, reducing the need for custom CSS.

+## Build Tool Flexibility
+Byte improves development with:

+- **Transpilation**: Adapts newer JavaScript for older browsers.
+- **Minification**: Reduces code size by removing excess characters.
+- **Module Bundling**: Combines modules to improve load times.

+## JavaScript Testing Tools
+Key frameworks for reducing bugs and enhancing app quality:

+- **Jest**: Simple, integrates well.
+- **Cypress**: Reliable for end-to-end testing of modern web apps.

+## Conclusion
+JavaScript's flexibility makes it a cornerstone of interactive web development.